Global-Policy-Lab/cider/README.md

 Once your venv is made you can use `poetry run [command]` to run a single CLI command inside the venv.

 You can use `poetry shell` to enter into the venv.

+Note: On Windows, you may need to install the [numpy+mkl wheel](https://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy).
+Download the file, then run `pip install filename.whl` in the directory.

 ### Helper Functions
 To support some helper functions that are portable across operating systems we use make.
 There are many implementations of this functionality for all